- Home

 Weight: 20

-Private healthcare is good but public facilities can be under-resourced.
+Private healthcare is good but public healthcare quality varies.

 π Healthcare Affordability